 You have paid your premium and are entitled to coverage.
-If it is a large claim, do not hesitate to file it.
-Even though insurers are using tough standards for renewing homeowners' insurance these days, this sort of claim should be excused.
-A hurricane such as Charley is not the fault of the homeowner.
-Fortunately, insurer profits are very substantial right now.
-Hurricane Charley should not cause the industry to be harsh on renewals or tough on claims handling.
+If you have a legitimate claim, do not hesitate to file it.
+Even though insurers used tough standards for renewing homeowners' insurance in recent years, insurer profits are very substantial right now and the industry is more competitive so that renewals should not be adversely affected by the filing of this hurricane claim nor should insurers be unnecessarily tough on claims handling.

-Consumers must stand together and agree not to do business with any insurance company that refuses to renew policies with consumers who make claims related to Hurricane Charley.
+If insurers do try to pull back from writing in the areas hit by the storm, consumers must stand together and agree not to do business with any insurance company that refuses to renew policies with consumers who make claims related to Hurricane Katrina.
 Consumers stood together after Hurricane Andrew, persuading Florida to pass a moratorium on non-renewals and to look carefully at rate increase applications.
 Consumers should fight any attempt to use hurricane claims as an excuse not to renew homeowners' policies and should complain to state regulators to assure that insurers do not take such actions.